 Nemesis is Tower of Fantasy’s first limited Simulacra.
 This means that she’s not available to pull through the standard choice weapons banners using gold or black nucleus, and you can only get her through her time-limited Forgiveness and Rebirth rate-up banner, using red nucleus.

-The Forgiveness and Rebirth banner runs until August 31, and, during this time, she has an increased drop rate.
-After this banner finishes, we’re not sure when she’ll be available again, though she’ll likely have a rerun in the future.
+The Forgiveness and Rebirth banner ran until August 31, and, during this time, Nemesis had an increased drop rate.
+The banner is now over, and we’re not sure when she’ll be available again, though she’ll likely have a rerun in the future.

 To find out more about drop rates, pity, and current and upcoming limited banners, check out our Tower of Fantasy banners guide.

 Nemesis unlocks the weapon Venus, which is a set of pistols that deal volt damage.
 It’s categorised as a support weapon due to its powerful healing chain skill, which you activate by dodging.
 The healing chain heals both you and nearby allies continuously and can be stacked up to five times, though changing weapons cancels the effect.
 In addition to Venus’ powerful healing capabilities, it also dishes out heaps of damage, which has quickly seen Nemesis dominate SS ranks in both our overall and PvP Tower of Fantasy tier list.

 Venus offers great utility through its magnetic field which slows enemies in range, reducing their movement speed and attack speed by 35%.
 It also spawns electrodes which attack every 1.5 seconds and grants you five stacks of healing chain enhancement, further enhancing its support capabilities.
 Overall, Venus is an extremely powerful weapon capable of both healing and dishing out DPS, making it a great support sub-DPS hybrid.